votesmart/python-votesmart/README.rst

 Official API documentation at http://api.votesmart.org/docs/Officials.html

+* ``getStatewide(stateId=None)``
 * ``getByOfficeState(officeId, stateId=None)``
 * ``getByLastname(lastName)``
 * ``getByLevenstein(lastName)``
 * ``getByElection(electionId)``
 * ``getByDistrict(districtId)``

-All five methods return a list containing one or more Candidate objects.
+All officials methods return a list containing one or more Candidate objects.

-Example of fetching all candidates for the MN Senate race:
+Example of fetching all senators from California.

     >>> for official in votesmart.officials.getByOfficeState(6, 'CA'):
     ...    print official